nicklalone/CIST_2500/11_R_Stuff_2_3/Day2.md

 > H<sub>a</sub>: There is an association between Mom's education level and the student's desire for higher ed for students in a math course.

 From here, we can do 2 analyses.
 If we were interested, we could combine FEDU and MEDU into a variable called, "parent's education level" and run just 1 analysis.
-However, in this way we can actually do a little bit of a comparisson.
+However, in this way we can actually do a little bit of a comparison.
 We can single out specific parent's impact on the student.

 **NOTE:** I want to make a note here.
 I'll call it out with a quote tag: